 TPMS (Tire Pressure Monitoring System) is a system that will remotely monitor your Tire Pressure.
-As soon as your RV Trailer Tire loses pressure, the TPMS will alert you immediately, enabling you to pull off the road before a hazard situation occurs.
+As soon as your RV Trailer Tire loses pressure, the TPMS will alert you immediately, enabling you to pull off the road before a hazardous situation occurs.
 We recommend the EEZTire-TPMS6 Tire Pressure Monitoring System.
-The system is a bit pricey, but worth every dollar.
+The system is a bit pricey but worth every dollar.
 Take note you are buying a Tire pressure monitoring System rated for your tire pressure.
 For more information about TPMS, click here.

 Metal Valve stems with TPMS (Tire Pressure Monitoring System)

-When installing a tire pressure monitoring system on Your RV Trailer tires, consider changing over your rubber valve stems to the metal valve stems.
+When installing a tire pressure monitoring system on Your RV Trailer tires, consider changing your rubber valve stems to the metal valve stems.
 The extra weight of the TPMS sensors on a rubber stem may flex on the valve stem body, causing added vibration, which might result in a rubber stem’s failure.
 Metal valve stems are for the increased weight and pressure of the tire.
 Usually, these stems will not crack or break.

 Do RV trailer tires need to be balanced?

 Yes.
 It would help if you balanced your RV Trailer tires.
 Tire vibration can cause wear and tear on the axle and wheel bearings.
 You could be prematurely cutting the life span of your tires by not balancing them.